 The divorce planner in this story on Japanese divorce ceremonies asks a very good question: “Ever since I was little, I wondered, if you have a wedding ceremony, why not have one to mark your divorce?”
 There are a lot of ideas in that article to DIY, like floating a handwritten message about your hope for the future out onto a river, or making a PowerPoint about your relationship.
 Use what you got, especially if what you got is an open body of water.
 (My friend Dandy writes down “everything that i wanted to say to the person, like ever, and roll it up, put it in a bottle and throw it into the ocean.”)

 Which brings me to my final strategy for mending a broken heart: Maybe you’re really good at this torch-bearing thing.
 Have you ever thought about making it one of your friendship services?
 Helping others is always healing, and chances are you have a friend who is suffering through a feelwave you’ve already conquered.
-Someone hit me with a zen thought that you should see your broken heart as broken open to the world.
+Someone hit me with the zen thought that you should see your broken heart as broken open to the world.
 It helps you empathize with others who might be in pain.
-I like this: The more people you talk to about heartbreak, the easier it is to realize that this is bullshit we all go through.
-Every new connection, especially of a community of similar cool brokenhearted people, speeds up the healing process.
-In fact, thinking of you reading this is right now, this very second, helping me get over my most recent breakup.
+The more people you talk to about heartbreak, the easier it is to realize that this is bullshit we all go through.
+Every new connection, especially to a community of similar cool brokenhearted people, speeds up the healing process.
+In fact, thinking of you reading this is, right now, this very second, helping me get over my most recent breakup.
 Thank you, Heartbreak Buddy.
 We’ll get through this! ♦